abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 | True  | False  |
 | False  | True |

-Such tables are called *truth tables* and they are ubiquitous in classical logic not only for defining operators but for proving results as well.
+Such tables are called *truth tables* and they are ubiquitous in classical logic .
+They can be used not only for defining operators but for proving results as well.

 Interlude: Proving results by truth tables
 ---

 Having defined the negation operator, as we did above, we are in position to prove the first of the axioms of the logical system we saw, namely the *double negation elimination*.
 In natural language, this axiom is equivalent to the observation that saying "I am *not unable* to do X" is the same as saying  "I am *able* to do it".

 ![Double negation elimination formula](double_negation_formula.svg)